cvxpy/cvxpy/doc/source/citing/index.rst

 If you use CVXPY for published work, we encourage you to cite the software.

-Use the following BiBTeX citation:
+Use the following BibTeX citation:

 .. raw:: html